Mixture of Mixups for Multi-label Classification of Rare Anuran Sounds: Method

 \subsection{Novel contribution: Mixture of Mixups (Mix2)}

 We now present Mix2, a probabilistic mixture of the three aforementioned methods.
-At each SGD training iteration, Mix2 employs random selection from three mixing regularization options: Mixup, Manifold Mixup, or Multimix, with probabilities of 25\%, 50\%, and 25\%, respectively.
+At each SGD training iteration, Mix2 employs random selection from three mixing regularization options: Mixup, Manifold Mixup, or Multimix.
 This dynamic approach ensures that the model learns from a diverse range of augmented samples, promoting robustness and generalization.